Z-nassar/03-Miniproject-Team-15/README.md

 #### POST request with light intensity data (example use case)
 curl -X POST http://<PICO_IP>/light-intensity -d '{"action":"log"}'

+## Feature Extension and Documentation (Zachary Nassar)
+I expanded on

 ## Notes
 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.